TomasHubelbauer/osm-raster-map/README.md

 I generally believe raster tiles are inferior to vector tiles, but boy, are they easier to work with!

 - Add support for rotating the map (by UI buttons as well as `heading` from geo loc) - use `canvas` transforms
-- Implement watching location changes and plotting the route as pins on the map each time a new location is provided
-- Hook up the arrow buttons for map panning
-- Consider adding support for https://www.mapzen.com/projects/vector-tiles/ which is vector but has slippy tiles
-- Check out https://wiki.openstreetmap.org/wiki/Downloading_data#Construct_a_URL_for_the_HTTP_API for vectors from OSM
-- See if I can compress `Planet.osm` or use a portion (Czech Republic / Prague) in the repository
-- Link server and tile size together so the HD one (512) and the others (256) work correctly
+- Link server and tile size together so the HD one (512) and the others (256) work correctly without specifying size in `drawImage`
-- Hook up `+` and `-` keys for zoom in/out at the current map center
 - Persist pins & strokes in the local storage
 - Put back drawing strokes on the map, for now with antialiasing multiplication, in the future smarter with double buffer and use https://stackoverflow.com/a/365853/2715716 to display the stroke length in km/m